Madhu94/EWI_Index_100/docs/design.md

     * `REBALANCE` - a stock which is part of the index has its notional number of shares adjusted so that it contributes an equal notional value to the index
    - **Change** - Represents an IndexOperation on a given date on a particular Stock.
 * All the utilities for working with an index are modelled as functions which take in Index Models and return Index models.
 These ae completely immutable operations.
+* SQLAlchemy ORM also uses mutation tracking and was also not compatible with the immutable style used in the current code.
+Hence the sqlalchemy core layer is used.
 * See `compose.py`, `models.py`
 * `returns.py` which has logic for computing daily and cumulative returns also works with pydantic models.